Francisco de Paula León Olea

-Francisco de Paula León Olea (born 1951) is an architect, musician, author, and businessman from Mexico City, Mexico.
-He is also notable for his political involvement in the Mexican transition to democracy, as well as for his visionary architectural projects.
+Francisco de Paula León Olea (1951-January 2026) was an architect, musician, author, and businessman from Mexico City, Mexico.
+He was also notable for his political involvement in the Mexican transition to democracy, as well as for his visionary architectural projects.

 Early life and education

 Francisco de Paula León Olea was born in Mexico City, Mexico in 1951 to Gabriel León and Martha Olea.
 One of his grandfathers was Teofilo Olea y Leyva, one of The Seven Sages of Mexico.

 He studied sacred music at the seminary of the Holy Catholic Fathers, then studied piano and piano composition at the National School of Music of the National Autonomous University of Mexico.
-He has a master’s degree in International Relations from American University, where he is part of the board of trustees.
+He had a master’s degree in International Relations from American University, where he was part of the board of trustees.

 Music career

 He studied at Conservatorio Nacional de Música and in 1989 he became the first Mexican composer of Symphonic Requiem, which was inaugurated in 1990 by the Philarmonic Orchestra of the National Autonomous University of Mexico.
 In 1994, he composed the Fantasy of the Universe, which was performed by the International Music Festival of Morelia México.
-He left his music career after the death of his father.In 2023, he premiered his coral symphony Poimandres with the Philarmonic Orchestra of San Luis Potosí, Mexico.
+He left his music career after the death of his father.
+In 2023, he premiered his coral symphony Poimandres with the Philarmonic Orchestra of San Luis Potosí, Mexico.